-Each year the Pension Section is committed to providing an annual statement for our scheme members.
-Unless you have advised us that you wish to receive a paper copy, your statement will be held on the Pensions Portal.
+Each year the Pensions Section is committed to providing an annual statement for our scheme members.
+Your statement is divided into sections:

-If, in addition to this pension benefit, you have an entitlement to a deferred pension, suspended tier three ill health pension or a pension in payment from an earlier period of LGPS membership in England or Wales, the death grant payable, if you were to die as an active member, is the greater of that in respect of your active period of membership (as shown on your statement) OR the death grant due from any of your earlier benefits.
-If your active death grant is greater, no death grant will be payable in respect of the earlier benefits.
-However, if the death grant from one of the earlier benefits is greater, NO death grant will be paid from this pension benefit.
+Then the death grant payable is the greater of the estimated amount shown on your statement or the death grant due from any of your other LGPS benefits.
+If the death grant quoted on your statement is greater, no death grant will be payable in respect of the other LGPS benefits.
+However, if the death grant from one of the other LGPS benefits is greater, no death grant will be paid from this pension benefit.

 This would include casual overtime, but not expenses or mileage.

 If you have been on any reduced or nil pay due to sickness, or reduced pay because of maternity or child related leave, for pension calculations only, your employer will boost your actual pay up to a level in line with what you would have been earning had you not been away from work.
 Please check to see if this has happened in your case.

 This figure needs to be accurate as part of your eventual retirement income will come from this figure.

 If you believe that this figure is incorrect then you should contact your employer’s payroll section (not the pensions section) for clarification.
 You should do this before 31 March 2022.

 This shows how the pension benefits you built up before the CARE rules came into effect from 1st April 2014 are calculated, based on the Final Salary rules that applied at that time.